-Internal Representations.
-The first analysis established the componentiality of the attractors for regular words behaviorally, and the second showed how it arises from the nature of learning in a simpler, related system.
+Internal representations.
+In the first analysis we established the componentiality of the attractors for regular words behaviorally, and in the second we showed how it arises from the nature of learning in a simpler, related system.
 We know that simultaneously supporting the less componential aspects of word reading in the same system requires hidden units and error correction, but we have yet to characterize how this is accomplished.
-The most obvious possibility would be the one raised for the feedforward networks-that the network has partitioned itself into two sub-networks: a fully componential one for regular words (and nonwords), and a much less componential one for exception words.
+The most obvious possibility would be the one raised for the feedforward networks-that the network had partitioned itself into two subnetworks: a fully componential one for regular words (and nonwords), and a much less componential one for exception words.
 As before, however, this does not seem to be the case.
-If we apply the criterion that a hidden unit is important for pronouncing an item if its removal increases the total error on the item by more than 0.1, then there is a significant positive correlation between the numbers of exception words and the numbers of orthographically-matched nonwords (listed in Appendix 1) for which hidden units are important (r=.71, t{98} =9.98, p<.001).
+If we apply the criterion that a hidden unit is important for pronouncing an item if its removal increases the total error on the item by more than 0.1, then there is a significant positive correlation between the numbers of exception words and the numbers of orthographically matched nonwords (listed in Appendix A) for which hidden units are important, r= .71 and t(98) = 9.98, p < .001.
 Thus, the hidden units have not become specialized for processing particular types of items.

-The questions remains, then, as to how the attractor network-as a single mechanism-implements componential attractors for regular words (and nonwords) and less componential attractors for exception words.
-A second analysis attempts to characterize the degree to which hidden representations for regular versus exception words reflect the differences in the componentiality of their attractors.
+The questions remains, then, as to how the attractor networkas a single mechanism-implements componential attractors for regular words (and nonwords) and less componential attractors for exception words.
+In a third analysis we attempted to characterize the degree to which hidden representations for regular versus exception words reflect the differences in the componentiality of their attractors.
 Specifically, we attempted to determine the extent to which the contribution that an orthographic cluster makes to the hidden representation depends on the context in which it occurs-this should be less for words with more componential representations.
 For example, consider the onset P in an exception word like PINT.
 When presented by itself, the onset need only generate its own pronunciation.
-When presented in the context of INT, the P must also contribute to altering the vowel from /i/ to /I/.
-By contrast, in a regular word like PINE, the onset P plays the same role in the context of INE as when presented in isolation.
-Thus, if the hidden representations of regular words are more componential than those of exception words, the contribution of an onset (P) should be more greatly affected by the presence of an exception context (INT) than by a regular context (INE).
+When presented in the context of \INT, the P must also contribute to altering the vowel from /i/to/I/.
+By contrast, in a regular word like PINE, the onset P plays the same role in the context of \INE as when presented in isolation.
+Thus, if the hidden representations of regular words are more componential than those of exception words, the contribution of an onset (P) should be affected more greatly by the presence of an exception context (\INT) than by a regular context (\INE).

-We measured the contribution of an orthographic cluster in a particular context by first computing the hidden representation generated by the cluster with the context (e.g., PINT), and subtracting from this (unit by unit) as a baseline condition, the hidden representation generated by the context alone (e.g., INT).
-The contribution of a cluster in isolation was computed similarly, except that the baseline condition in this case is the representation generated by the network when presented with no input (i.e., all grapheme units are set to 0).
+We measured the contribution of an orthographic cluster in a particular context by first computing the hidden representation generated by the cluster with the context (e.g., PINT), and sub-tracting from this (unit by unit) as a baseline condition the hidden representation generated by the context alone (e.g., \\INT).
+The contribution of a cluster in isolation was computed similarly, except that the baseline condition in this case was the representation generated by the network when presented with no input (i.e., with all grapheme units set to 0).
 The correlation between these two vector differences was used as a measure of the similarity of the contribution of the cluster in the two conditions.
-A high correlation indicates that the contribution of a cluster to the hidden representation is independent of the presence of other clusters, and hence, reflects a high degree of componentiality.
+A high correlation indicates that the contribution of a cluster to the hidden representation is independent of the presence of other clusters, and hence reflects a high degree of componentiality.